hyrmn/NancyIntro/02_views_and_static_files/README.md

 }
 ```

 Second, you'll want to ensure the Razor view engine files are loaded.
 If you run the app, Nancy will do this by default.
 However, your tests won't load Razor by default.
+Blame it on Nancy, or the way .NET resolves dependencies.
+Either way, your tests are dead in the water.

-The easiest way to accomplish this is a bit of a hack; just include a reference in your bootstrapper (at this point, it's time for a custom bootstrapper).
+Depending oun your comfort level, you have two options for addressing this.
+One option is to just explicitly reference Razor in your bootstrapper (at this point, it's time for a custom bootstrapper).

 ```csharp
 public class Bootstrapper : DefaultNancyBootstrapper